Orthopaedic Residency Training Program

 The mission of the Residency Training Program at the Medical University of South Carolina in the Department of Orthopaedics and Physical Medicine is to provide a superior academic and clinical education in orthopaedics, to provide the orthopaedic resident with an experiential understanding of orthopaedic research, to foster an attitude of lifelong learning and teaching, and to provide the graduating resident with the knowledge and experience to undertake the unsupervised practice of orthopaedics.

-The Medical University of South Carolina Orthopaedic Residency Training Program is under the direction of Lee R. Leddy, M.D., MSCR, Associate Professor of Orthopaedics and Program Director, Harris S. Slone, M.D. , Assistant Professor of Orthopaedics and Assistant Program Director.
+The Medical University of South Carolina Orthopaedic Residency Training Program is under the direction of Harris S. Slone, M.D., Associate Professor of Orthopaedics and Assistant Program Director.

-MUSC Orthopaedic Residency is an ACGME fully accredited residency program with 4 residents in each year.
+MUSC Orthopaedic Residency is an ACGME fully accredited residency program with 4 residents each year.
 The program is designed to provide a broad foundation in all of the subspecialties of orthopaedics.
 During the five years of the residency program, the resident will develop clinical and surgical skills by working closely with faculty members in providing patient care and conducting research.
-The resident will be given increased responsibility for assessing musculoskeletal problems and developing appropriate care plans.
-Clinical practice will be supplemented with a comprehensive academic program, clinical conferences, and self-directed resident study.
 The learning environment is organized to encourage inquiry and develop new knowledge.
 Clinical and academic structures are aligned such that each resident is prepared to pass the ABOS Part 1 exam, and is capable of independent orthopaedic surgical practice at the completion of the residency.
 The MUSC Orthopaedics Faculty practice and residency program cover all aspects of practice including pediatric orthopaedics, total joint replacement, spinal surgery, fractures and polytrauma, foot and ankle, sports medicine, hand surgery, prosthetics and amputations, physiatry and orthopaedic oncology.
 Training sites include the MUSC University Hospital, MUSC Children’s Hospital, Ralph Johnson VA Medical Center, and a community rotation with private practice surgeons at Roper and St. Francis Hospitals in Charleston.